-Artists, in order to promote your music, there is one key component: the press release.
-Below, we will reveal all of our tips and tricks to write a perfect press release.
+Artists, in order to promote your music, there is one key component: the music press release.
+Below, we will reveal all of our tips and tricks to write a perfect music press release.
 So, grab a pen and paper, we’re starting now!

 All types of work require certain tools.
 Whether we are referring to manual labor, computerized processes, and/or human knowledge and thought.
 A press release is the equivalent to a hammer or powerful software.
 It’s intended for music professionals to present their work, highlight points, and provide the necessary elements for others to know more about their music.
 The reason why these are so important is because they condense your into a palatable form.
 Busy professionals (usually journalists) want to get the gist of your musical project in a matter of minutes.
 As an artist, this is a key component for accelerating your career.

 Before going into more detail about the contents of a press release, it is important to understand who these documents are going to.
 The importance of choosing your recipients correctly cannot be overstated.
 It goes without saying that, in order to send this document, you absolutely must have a finished product.
 It would be very unwise of you to promise the moon when you don’t know how to get your foot through the door.

 Now that you’ve got these two basics down, let’s take a look at the content of that famous press release; also known as a “PR”.
 Let’s note here that the press release is a condensed version of the press kit: it focuses on a specific piece of news/information, whereas the press kit is more like a complete portrait of you and of your work.

 2. How to write a press release for a song